dartdisah/data-mart-design/README.md

 # data-mart-design
-Data Marts Design and Architecting Solutions
+>This project is for sharing my thoughts, ideas and artefacts that I created in my experiences working with Data Marts Design and Architecting Solutions
+**Siddartha Pamulaparty**